ClassiCube/ClassiCube/readme.md

 You can grab the latest stable binaries [from here](https://www.classicube.net/download/) and the very latest builds [from here](https://www.classicube.net/nightlies/).

 #### What ClassiCube is
-* Works with both ~~minecraft.net~~(classic has been removed by Mojang) and classicube.net accounts.
+* A complete re-implementation of Minecraft Classic, with optional additions.
-* Lightweight, minimal memory usage compared to the standard client.
+* Lightweight, minimal memory usage compared to the vanilla client.
 * Works with effectively all graphics cards that support OpenGL or Direct3D 9.
-* Provides single-player support, and both a flatgrass and vanilla-type map generator.

 It **does not** work with 'modern/premium' Minecraft servers.